Fiji

 Need to know

-On arrival – all volunteers have a three-day orientation in Fiji
+• On arrival - all volunteers have a five-day orientation in Fiji

 Travel